prabhashim7/MobileTesting_Appium/README.md

-Mobile test automation with Appium for Trucaller App
+Mobile test automation with Appium for Truecaller App